 A number of factors seem to explain the complete surprise of 1st Cavalry Brigade by the Germans.

-Brigadier-General Briggs, the commander of the brigade, appears to have been unaware that there were no other British units to his north east between his brigade and any approach route for the pursuing Germans.
+Brigadier-General Briggs, the commander of the brigade, appears to have been unaware that there were no other British units to his north-east between his brigade and any approach route for the pursuing Germans.
 As the brigade was only intending to spend a few hours in Néry, perhaps it was considered unnecessary to put outposts in the neighbouring villages.
 It would appear that this course was considered and rejected, as it would not have been easy to have supported such outposts, due to the topography; presumably the existence of the ravine.

 It was Briggs’ practice to leave local security to individual regiments.

 The only precaution taken seems to have been by the 11th Hussars, which sent out an ‘officer’s patrol’ at around 4.15am under 2nd Lieutenant Tailby.
 Tailby’s patrol comprised a corporal and 5 troopers.
 This patrol set out to the east of Néry crossing the ravine, with some difficulty, up to the plateau to the east of the village.
 The patrol circled the plateau, and was about to return to Néry, when it saw numbers of German soldiers in the fog, both mounted and dismounted.
 The Germans seemed to be unsure of their position.
 1 of the 11th Hussars fired on the Germans, who pursued the patrol.
 Tailby was forced to take his men at the gallop to the north.
 Tailby’s horse tripped, throwing the officer.
-In spite of this the patrol got away from the pursuing Germans.
+Despite this the patrol got away from the pursuing Germans.